-See the math placement website located at http://www.umt.edu/mathplacement and take the ALEKS math placement test to determine which level math course you should initially enroll in.
+See the math placement website and take the Maplesoft math placement test to determine which level math course you should initially enroll in.
 The only math courses that will count as preparation for taking calculus are M065, M090, M095, M121 and M122, or M151.
-Where you start, M065-M162/171, depends on your ALEKS placement score.
+Where you start, M065-M162/171, depends on your Maplesoft placement score.
+The Math 171 and 172 (Calculus I and II) sequence are required.

 Physics 205N/206N and 207N/208N vs. 215N/216N and 217N/218N The 215-217 series is calculus based, the 205-207 series is algebra based.
 Take the 215-217 series if you plan to take additional physics courses or go to graduate school.
 Some government agency jobs and graduate schools require calculus-based physics.
 Both 205 and 207 generally are offered every semester, whereas 215 (Physics with Calculus I) normally is offered only in the fall and 217 (Physics with Calculus II) tends to be offered only in the spring.
 The calculus-based series therefore requires a bit more schedule planning.
 The physics laboratories, 206N and 208N or 216N and 218N, are required for either sequence.